Through a glass, brilliantly

 Williams’ delicately balanced “memory play” lacks the violent and sensual dynamics of his later works, A Streetcar Named Desire, Cat on a Hot Tin Roof and Night of

-, but the aching poetic angst of his Glass Menagerie makes it, for many,
+the Iguana, but the aching poetic angst of his Glass Menagerie makes it, for many,

 his most memorable achievement.